Jugooch/Jugooch/README.md

 ## 💼 Experience:

+- **Software Engineer** at **Legends Global** (09/2025 - Present)
+  - Worked on the e-commerce platforms, specifically web applications supporting multi-tenancy.
+  - Utilized Java for backend development and Next.js for frontend development
+  - Engaged in full-stack software development, including API integration and frontend implementation.

 - **Software Developer** at **Reynolds and Reynolds** (08/2024 - Present)
   - Contributed to the development of Auto Vision, a web application designed for car dealerships to view, track, and sell cars.
   - Utilized C# for backend development and Vue.js for frontend development